KerbaeAdAstra/KerbalFuture/CONTRIBUTING.md

 ## Suggesting Features

 Kerbal Future is based on a foundation of hard science-fiction.
 Handwaving is kept to a minimum.
-Kerbal Future will implement most if not all paradigms of Kerbae ad Astra - see the official Wiki [here](http://35.190.136.99/w/).
+Kerbal Future will implement most if not all paradigms of Kerbae ad Astra.
 As such, feature requests or suggestions will probably be denied unless it fits in with the universe.

 ## Community

 You can reach the team in several ways.
-The preferred way is of course IRC - the channel is #kerbaeadastra on Freenode.
+The preferred way is of course Discord - the permanent invite is posted above.
 Alternatively, send an email to kerbaeadastra@gmail.com entitled "To [TEAMMEMBER]".